aminsol/text-in-image/README.md

 # Text-in-Image

+Amin Soltani

+## Description

 * Encode content of a file into an image and export that as PNG.

 * Decode messages inside of a png file.

-## Team

-Amin Soltani

 ## Usage